WANNABY/WannaSDK-iOS/README.md

 # WANNA SDK

-WANNA SDK enhances your iOS app with virtual try-on capabilities for shoes and watches.
-With this feature, your users will be able to see in real time how the selected product looks on them, just by pointing their smartphone camera at their feet or wrist.
+WANNA SDK enhances your iOS app with virtual try-on capabilities for shoes, watches and clothes.
+With this feature, your users will be able to see in real time how the selected product looks on them, just by pointing their smartphone camera at their feet, wrist or body.
 See the detailed documentation at the [WANNA website](https://docs.wanna.fashion/ios/getstarted).

 <!-- TOC -->